 Water flow rates

-Increases in flow rates reduce the risk of corrosion and so applications such as pumps, can be successful applications for 316 types in seawater handling.
+Increases in flow rates reduce the risk of corrosion, and so applications, such as pumps, can be successful uses for 316 types in seawater handling.

 Water oxygen levels (deaeration)

 Stainless steels rely on a source of oxygen to maintain their passive condition.
 Aerated seawater however can be more corrosive than de-aerated seawater.